How to have a bird-friendly visit to the beach

 An Important Place for Birds

-Activities that seem harmless, like dogs chasing birds, can actually cause a lot of distress to shorebirds.
-Next time you are at the beach, watch out for these signs that a bird is disturbed:
+Activities that seem harmless, like walking your dog on the beach, can cause a lot of distress to shorebirds.
+Next time you are on the beach, watch out for these signs that a bird is disturbed:

 Did the bird fly away when you approached it?